 4.Once you are happy with how your bird feeder looks, find the perfect branch to hang it on.
 These are fairly light so you can hang them on smaller branches that squirrels can’t climb on.

-If you’re lucky, the birds will reward you with a visit and beautiful song.
+If you’re lucky, the birds will reward you with a visit and a beautiful song.
 Enjoy!

 Thanks to the folks at Barefoot Books for our review copy and for allowing us to share this craft idea from The Barefoot Book of Earth Tales.